pieshee/project_Euler/README.md

 # project_Euler
 ````````````````````````````````````````
-here I will solve Euler problems one by one
+I will solve Euler problems one by one
 `````````````````````````````````````````